evanwill/power-browser/content/html/js.md

 ## Script Tag

 JS contained in a `<script>` element will be executed in order as the HTML loads.
-Unless they are critical to immediate presentation, scripts are often added towards the bottom of the HTML file to optimize load times.
+Unless they are critical to immediate presentation, scripts are usually added to the bottom of the HTML file to optimize load times.

 Let's add another button:

 `<button type="button" id="pop">Pop Up</button>`

-Then attach a function using a script tag:
+Then attach a JS function to the button using a script tag:

 ```
 <script>